 But for most gunfighting purposes, IR aiming lasers are the most useful sighting system.
 Avoid cheap, airsoft-only knockoffs.
 They have terrible range, fuzzy dots and are not rugged enough for these sorts of operations.
 In the last few years there are now a variety of civilian legal Class 1 IR lasers equipment from major makers such as Steiner available, with prices starting around $500.
 If you paid a lot less for a laser, I wouldn't rely on it.

 Visible lights and visible lasers are generally more of a hazard to you than the enemy for night fighting.
-They are not encouraged and your chain of command may ban them so check first.
+They are not encouraged and your chain of command may ban them as they probably disallow white lights (the enemy can see you better than you can see them) so check first.

 Load Bearing Equipment (LBE)